 The Spatial Information Service (SIS) comprises a team of technical and specialist geospatial professionals who are responsible for developing and maintaining several spatial data services on behalf of Scottish local government.
 The current services they manage are:

-The service works directly for Scottish local government and collaborates closely with strategic partners to ensure that improved spatial information management increases value to data owners and the wider Scottish community.
-It keeps the local government community up to date on Scottish, UK and EU legislation and regulation, including INSPIRE, and supports Scottish local government to achieve compliance.
+SIS works directly for Scottish local government and collaborates closely with strategic partners to ensure that improved spatial information management increases value to data owners and the wider Scottish community.
+It keeps the local government community up to date on Scottish, UK and EU legislation, regulation and data specifications, including INSPIRE, and supports Scottish local government to achieve compliance.

-The Spatial Hub is a resource which provides a single point of access to quality assured Scottish local authority data in a consistent format.
-It is developed, operated and managed by the Spatial Information Service within the Improvement Service.
+The Spatial Hub is an online resource that provides a single point of access to quality-assured Scottish local authority data, in a consistent format.
+It is developed, operated and managed by the Spatial Information Service (SIS).